The Secret Sauce of Achieving Goals

 Do You Have Too Many Goals?

 Keep it simple.
 Don’t try to have too many goals all at once.
-Everyone has a personal life experience, preferences, needs and wants.
+Everyone has personal life experiences, preferences, needs, and wants.
 If you have set goals in too many areas of life at once, you will probably become overwhelmed and stuck.
 Break it down, achieve, set new goals, and move on.
 You don’t need to do everything in one day.
 Aim for the small wins that lead to bigger achievements.

 As you break down bigger goals into ‘micro’ goals, you will find yourself achieving something every day.
 Getting your 30 minutes of exercise every day is a WIN!
 So keep the momentum going and make it a daily habit.